Red Antigua Logo slogan

 • lo0 down

-• Comment out the 'hosts' line in /etc/host.conf
+• Comment out the 'files' line in /etc/nsswitch.conf

 • Removing the word 'localhost' line in /etc/hosts